D-Kachroo/FCC-arithmetic-formatter-project/README.md

 # Arithmetic Formatter Project - By: David Kachroo

-This repository contains my solution for the **"Build an Arithmetic Formatter"** project from the **freeCodeCamp Scientific Computing with Python** certification.
+This public repository contains my solution for the **"Build an Arithmetic Formatter"** project from the **freeCodeCamp Scientific Computing with Python** certification.

 ## Project Overview
 The `arithmetic_arranger` function formats a list of arithmetic problems vertically and side-by-side, following specific spacing and alignment rules.
 It also includes an optional parameter to display the answers.